 Why do we need this research?

-Iodine is an important nutrient that is needed during pregnancy to help the baby’s brain develop properly.
-Low iodine can lead to problems for the child later in life, such as difficulty with speech and reading.
+Iodine is an important nutrient that pregnant women need to help their babies’ brains develop properly.
+Low iodine levels during pregnancy can lead to problems for the child later in life, such as difficulty with speech and reading.
 Iodine deficiency can also lead to health problems for women.

 There’s some evidence that many pregnant women don’t get enough iodine in their diet during pregnancy.
 However, we don’t know the true extent of iodine deficiency among pregnant women, and how the levels of iodine in mothers’ bodies might change during pregnancy.